jo-hoe/whisper-make/README.md

 ## Motivation

-The installation is straightforward, but it needs multiple commands, which are not all on a single page summarized.
+The installation is straightforward, but it needs multiple commands, which are not all on a single page summarized for Window.
-Therefore, this repo automated the installation steps using a [virtual environment](https://docs.python.org/3/library/venv.html#).
+This repo automates the installation steps using a [virtual environment](https://docs.python.org/3/library/venv.html#).

 ## Prerequisites